chizhinime/digital-study-clock/README.md

 # Digital Study Clock ⏱️

 A responsive, web-based digital clock designed to help you track your study sessions in real time.
-Built with HTML, CSS, and JavaScript, it features dark/light mode, AM/PM format, full-screen support, and works perfectly on both mobile and desktop devices.
+Built with HTML, CSS, and JavaScript, it features dark/light mode, AM/PM format, and works perfectly on both mobile and desktop devices.

 ## ✨ Features

 - **Real-time digital clock** display
 - **Dark and Light mode** toggle
 - **AM/PM** or 24-hour time format
-- **Full-screen mode** for distraction-free studying
 - **Responsive design** for portrait and landscape modes
 - Simple and minimal user interface